Guidance: Video-sharing platforms – who needs to notify to Ofcom?

 This guidance is designed to help providers assess whether their service is in scope and needs to be notified to us, and to provide transparency around how we are likely to interpret the statutory criteria.

-The obligation to notify comes into force on 6 April 2021 and existing UK-established VSP providers will have until 6 May 2021 to notify their service to Ofcom.
-In all other cases, providers are required to make an advance notification to Ofcom of their intention to provide a VSP service at least 10 working days before its launch.
+The obligation to notify a UK-established VSP came into force on 6 April 2021.
+Providers are required to make an advance notification to Ofcom of their intention to provide a VSP service at least 10 working days before its launch.

 Notify a service to Ofcom